MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2022.md

   - Topology (Munkres)
   - Topological Manifolds (Lee)
   - An Introduction To Algebraic Topology (Rotman)
-- **Group Leader:** Srigyan Nandi (B3)
+- **Group Leader(s):** Srigyan Nandi (B3)
 - **Topics Covered:**
   - Notions Of Elementary Point Set Topology: Connectedness and Compactness.
   - Homotopy And The Fundamental Group, Simply Connected Spaces, Covering Spaces, The Fundamental Group Of A Circle.
   - Free Groups, Free Products, Free Abelian Groups, The Seifert - Van Kampen Theorem, Fundamental Groups Of Wedged Spaces, Fundamental Groups Of Graphs.
   - Covering Spaces, Groups Acting On Topological Spaces, Deck Transformation Groups, Semi-simply connected spaces, Universal Covers, The Classification Of Covering Spaces.

-The following people, other than the leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, other than the leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

 - Gautham Ravuri (B3)
 - Aratrick Basu (B2)